Complete asymptotic analysis of low energy scattering for Schrodinger operators with a short-range potential: Introduction

 There are three additional sections of this paper besides those already mentioned: \S\ref{sec:bf}, \S\ref{sec:1}, \S\ref{sec:2}.
 These contain the asymptotic analyses at bf, zf, and tf, respectively. \begin{itemize} \item In \S\ref{sec:bf}, we discuss the limiting absorption principle for $\sigma$-dependent forcings with Schwartz behavior as $\sigma\to 0^+$.
-The low energy limit is singular, but the $O(\sigma^\infty)$ suppression of the forcing is sufficient to push through the asymptotic analysis without trouble. \item \S\ref{sec:1} involves the analysis at the boundary hypersurface $\mathrm{zf}\subset X^+_{\mathrm{res}}$, that is at \emph{exactly} zero energy.
-In this section, we solve the PDE modulo terms which are suppressed by one order of the boundary-defining-function of the boundary hypersurface $\mathrm{zf}$. \item Finally, \S\ref{sec:2} involves the analysis at $\mathrm{tf} \subset X^+_{\mathrm{res}}$.
-In it, we upgrade the previously constructed quasimode to an $O(\sigma^{\varepsilon})$-quasimode for some $\varepsilon>0$, i.e.\ an $O(\sigma^{0+})$-quasimode.\footnote{The reader may object that the word ``upgrade'' is inappropriate given that, if $\varepsilon<1$, then $\sigma^\varepsilon$ is larger than $\rho_{\mathrm{zf}}$ near compact subsets of $\mathrm{zf}^\circ$.
-However, $\sigma^\varepsilon$ is decaying uniformly as $\sigma\to 0$, unlike $\rho_{\mathrm{zf}}$, which is $\gtrsim 1$ near compact subsets of $\mathrm{tf}$.
-Worsening the quasimode at $\mathrm{zf}$ is a necessary price to pay for bettering the quasimode at $\mathrm{tf}$.
-This is the origin of Price's law.
-For understanding the resolvent output $R(\sigma^2 \pm i0)f$, the relevant quasimodes must be uniformly good as $\sigma\to 0$. } Such a quasimode solves the PDE modulo terms which are decaying as $\sigma\to 0^+$, \emph{uniformly} in $x\in X$.
-It is the analysis in this section which forms the heart of the analysis of low energy phenomena. \end{itemize} These results are combined in \S\ref{sec:arg} in order to prove the main theorem, \Cref{thm:A}.
-The basic idea, which we explain in the $\frakm=0$ case, is to repeatedly use the lemmas in \S\ref{sec:1}, \S\ref{sec:2} to produce a solution $w$ to
+The low energy limit is singular, but the $O(\sigma^\infty)$ suppression of the forcing is sufficient to push through the asymptotic analysis without trouble.
+This is the easiest section of the paper. \item \S\ref{sec:1} involves the analysis at the boundary hypersurface $\mathrm{zf}\subset X^+_{\mathrm{res}}$, that is at \emph{exactly} zero energy.
+In this section, we solve the inhomogeneous PDE modulo terms which are suppressed by one order of the boundary-defining-function $\rho_{\mathrm{zf}}$ of the boundary hypersurface $\mathrm{zf}$.
+That is, we produce an $O(\rho_{\mathrm{zf}})$-quasimode, where by ``$O(E)$-quasimode'' we mean an approximate solution to the inhomogeneous PDE which solves the PDE modulo an error which is suppressed by a factor of $E$ \emph{relative} to the forcing we started with (or more precisely, relative to the function spaces in which the forcing was supposed to lie; if the forcing was anomalously small, then we are not demanding that the new error be even smaller). \item Finally, \S\ref{sec:2} involves the analysis at $\mathrm{tf} \subset X^+_{\mathrm{res}}$.
+In it, we upgrade the previously constructed quasimode to an $O(\sigma^{\varepsilon})$-quasimode for some $\varepsilon>0$, i.e.\ an $O(\sigma^{0+})$-quasimode.
+Such a quasimode solves the PDE modulo terms which are decaying as $\sigma\to 0^+$ (in the function spaces capturing the expected amount of decay at $\partial X$), \emph{uniformly} in $x\in X$.
+It is the analysis in this section which forms the heart of the analysis of low energy phenomena.